 The Benefits of the Boutique Model

-Sean echoes Stephen’s sentiments.
-As a champion of the litigation boutique concept himself, he sees the changes that have been implemented as having the dual benefit of enhancing the quality of individualized client service while fostering a highly positive work environment for the firm’s trial attorneys.
+The litigation boutique concept has the dual benefit of enhancing the quality of individualized client service while fostering a highly positive work environment for the firm’s trial attorneys.

 By reducing the degree of internal competition among colleagues – an issue nearly all law firm’s deal with – Bracewell’s litigators feel more relaxed and secure.
 This has led to greater cooperation.
 No longer are client teams divided in part by geographic lines; client teams now routinely bring in colleagues from other geographic areas, choosing to tap the best lawyer for the job regardless of location.

 “When we pitch a company, we take the right group, we bring in the right resources from across the firm, we keep our teams lean, and we’re competitive on price,” Stephen said.
 “We try to operate as a boutique, so there isn’t a notion among attorneys that, ‘This matter is my matter.’
 Instead, we involve those people who are most likely to be able to successfully assist the client.”